-Trump's Supreme Court pick, accuser face high-stakes hearing
+Trump court nominee's accuser says she feared being raped, killed

 Trump chose Kavanaugh to replace Justice Anthony Kennedy, who retired effective in July.

-Reporting by Lawrence Hurley; Additional reporting by Andrew Chung and Susan Heavey; Editing by Will Dunham and Kevin Drawbaugh
+Reporting by Lawrence Hurley, Andrew Chung, Amanda Becker, Richard Cowan, Makini Brice and Susan Heavey; Editing by Will Dunham and Kevin Drawbaugh